feature-engine/feature_engine/docs/user_guide/datetime/DatetimeFeatures.rst

 -----------------------------

-We can indicate which features we want to extract from the datetime variables as we did in the previous examples, passing the feature names in lists.
+We can indicate which features we want to extract from the datetime variables as we did in the previous examples, by passing the feature names in lists.

 Alternatively, :class:`DatetimeFeatures()` has default options to extract a group of commonly used features, or all supported features.

-Let's first create a toy dataframe.
+Let's first create a toy dataframe:

 .. code:: python